 Storage and Environmental – Reasonable changes in temperature and humidity should not affect the instrument.
 However solid top woods such as Koa or Spruce are generally more delicate and should be treated as any solid traditional wood instrument.
 Storage in a temperature/humidity-controlled environment is not necessary as long as extremes are avoided.
 Prolonged exposure to sunlight may fade some top finishes as will some lotions and body oils.
 Loosen strings for long term storage.

 Cleaning – Use damp cloth with mild soap if necessary.
 General-purpose guitar polishes and cleaners are compatible.
 Most tops are finished with water borne lacquer; necks are finished with a tinted, wipe on poly.

 Straps – The Flea soprano has a loop at the base of the neck – simply pass a chord or thin strap through and knot to size.
-Magic Fluke sells custom straps designed for our instruments using a hook and loop attachment to the body and tied at the headstock.
-Traditional strap hooks can also be added.
+Magic Fluke sells custom straps designed for our instruments using a velcro system attached to the back of the body, and a buckle system that loops through the headstock.

 Fret Markers – If additional fret markers are needed, they can be added by painting – silver nail polish works great and is very durable on the top or side of the fret board.
 Inlayed side dots are always an option on new instruments.

 Fingerboard Wear and Replacement – Nylon strings should not wear the molded polycarbonate fingerboard however if it shows wear at any time, it may be returned for replacement.
 If wound strings are used, such as ‘low G’ sets, a hardwood fingerboard is highly recommended.
 Because of the special glue required to bond the polycarbonate to the maple neck, we do not recommend unauthorized repairs.